grussorusso/serverledge/docs/custom_runtime.md

 # Custom image (the easy way)

-The easiest way to build a custom function image is by extending one of the Serverledge runtime images, e.g., `grussorusso/serverledge-python310`.
+The easiest way to build a custom function image is by leveraging the Serverledge base runtime image, i.e., `grussorusso/serverledge-base`.
+This image contains a simple implementation of the [Executor](https://github.com/grussorusso/serverledge/blob/main/docs/executor.md) server.
+When the function is invoked, the Executor runs a user-specified command as a new process and sets a few environment variables that may be used by the called process.

+- `PARAMS`: a JSON-encoded representation of the function parameters
+- `RESULT_FILE`: name of the file where the function must write its JSON-encoded result
+- `CONTEXT`: (optional) a JSON-encoded representation of the execution context

-You can write a `Dockerfile` to extend the image as desired:
+You can write a `Dockerfile` as follows to build your own runtime image, e.g.:

-	FROM grussorusso/serverledge-python310
+	FROM grussorusso/serverledge-base as BASE

-	# Copy/install what you need
+	# Extend any image you want, e.g.;
+	FROM tensorflow/tensorflow:latest

+	# Required: install the executor as /executor
-	COPY myfile.py /
+	COPY --from=BASE /executor /
+	CMD /executor

-	# This is the command representing your own function
+	# Required: this is the command representing your function
-	ENV CUSTOM_CMD "python /myfile.py"
+	ENV CUSTOM_CMD "python /function.py"

-	CMD /executor   # Do not change this line
+	# Install your code and any dependency, e.g.:
+	RUN pip3 install pillow
+	COPY function.py /
+	# ...

 The new function must be created setting `custom` as the desired runtime and specifying a `custom_image`.

 	bin/serverledge-cli create -function myfunc -memory 256 -runtime custom -custom_image MY_IMAGE_TAG

-# Custom image (a harder way)
+# Custom image (the harder way)

-A slightly different approach allows you to build the custom image without building on top of one of the available runtime images.
-In this case, you need to compile and install the Serverledge Executor in `/executor`, setting it as the container `CMD`.
-As shown above, you also need to set the `CUSTOM_CMD` environment variable specifying the command to be executed by the Executor upon invocation.

-# Custom image (harder way)

-For higher efficiency, you can define your image from scratch implementing your own Executor server, which must run within the container and implement the same protocol used by the Serverledge Executor component for invocation.
+For higher efficiency, instead of using the default Executor implementation, you can define your image from scratch including your own Executor server, written in the language you prefer based on the same protocol used by the Serverledge Executor.

-By doing so, you may get rid of some process creation overheads.
+By doing so, you may get rid of some process creation overheads, as your function is directly called upon arrival of invocation requests.